andystanton/proxybastard/README.md

 > see bastard

-A simple command line interface for enabling and disabling proxy settings in shell environment and other application settings.
+A command line interface for enabling and disabling proxy settings in the shell and other applications.

 **Warning:** this tool is for people who know what they are doing but are too lazy to do it themselves.